jywarren/unscientism/README.md

 * Download the zip file here: https://github.com/jywarren/unscientism/releases/
 * Open `chrome://extensions` in your Chrome or Chromium browser.
+* Unzip the zip file.
-* Drag the zip file onto the page.
+* Drag the resulting folder onto the page.